 Understand your Audience’s Pain Point

-So, you want to ask yourself, what do I want to help my audience achieve with this particular post?
+So, you want to ask yourself, what do I want to help my audience achieve with this particular post or positioning?
 And what’s the best way to achieve this?

 There are certain adjectives that will work with these groups based on their level of need.